 We offer complete hospital and yard lameness evaluations using the latest technology and techniques.
 We have firm and soft trotting and lunging areas, a lunge pen and ample area to observe the horse ridden under tack if needed.
 A farrier is available on request.

-- Digital radiography – we offer digital radiography for both our hospital and ambulatory patients.
-Digital radiographs provide an instant image avoiding the need for to wait for chemical development and retakes.
-We have multiple wireless units available for our vets to use on yards, even those without power. we also have a more powerful static unit within the hospital for imaging deeper body parts eg. spine.
+We offer digital radiography for both our hospital and ambulatory patients.
+We have multiple wireless units available to use on yards, even those without power.
+Our Equine Hospital houses a more powerful static unit for imaging deeper body parts.

-- Digital endoscopy – Enabling the vet to see the throat, trachea and lower airway for use in respiratory problems.
-The reproductive tract, urinary tract and gastrointestinal tracts can also be evaluated.
+Frequently used to evaluation of respiratory conditions as it enables the vet to visualise the throat, trachea and lower airways.
+The reproductive tract, urinary tract and gastrointestinal tracts can also be visualised.

-- Digital overgroundendoscopy – These exams provide more accurate information on the function of the upper airway at exercise.
-Our system is lightweight and halter mounted, which makes putting on and removing it easy.
-This can be viewed whilst the horse is galloping and then the videos are transferred to a computer to be viewed by a specialist.
-Overground endoscopy may be carried out at the Valley Equine Hospital using the gallop adjacent to the practice or at a gallop of the trainer/client’s choosing.
-For further information please contact the hospital.
+Overground Endoscopy provides accurate information on the function of the upper airway at exercise.
+Our system is lightweight and halter mounted.
+The upper airway is visualised while the horse is galloping and then reviewed digitally by a specialist.
+Overground endoscopy may be carried out at the Valley Equine Hospital using the gallop adjacent to the practice or at a gallop of the trainers/clients choosing.

 Allowing evaluation of the oesophagus, stomach and first section of the small intestine.
 The most frequent indication and diagnosis is gastric ulceration, however this is also a useful tool in identification and evaluation of foreign bodies, abnormal motility and masses.